 Plan on visiting the lodge several times to get to know the brothers and to decide if you’d like to be a member.
 Not only will you get to know folks, but they’ll get to know you as well.
 One of the greatest benefits of Masonry is the opportunity to become friends with men who you may never have met otherwise.
 Be sure to bring your family to visit as well.

 After you’ve decided that you do, indeed, want to join, then you should request a petition.
 Along with some background information about yourself and your family, you’ll have to get signatures from several Masons.

 Turn in your petition to the lodge.
 Ask if there are any fees that need to accompany it.
 After submission, your petition will be read by the lodge secretary at a stated meeting.

 Now that you’ve submitted your petition, what happens next?

 The Master of the Lodge will appoint an investigation committee.
 These three men will look over your petition, contact your references, and will meet with you (and your family if any) for an interview.
 There is a standard set of questions that each investigator must ask, but each may have additional questions for you as well.
 Be honest with the investigator.
 No Mason is perfect, nor do we expect petitioners to be perfect.
 This is also a great time for your wife or kids to ask questions of the investigator.

 The investigators will complete their reports and submit them to the lodge.
 These reports, along with their recommendations will be read to the lodge at a stated meeting.
 At that time, the Master of the lodge will call for a ballot to be taken on your petition.
 Eligible Masons will then vote and the outcome will be announced to the lodge.

-Soon after the stated meeting, a member of the lodge should contact you with the outcome of the ballot and provide you with additional instructions.
+Soon after the stated meeting, you will be contacted with the outcome of the ballot and additional instructions.